mantidproject/mantid/docs/source/algorithms/DirectILLReduction-v1.rst

 - For positive energy transfers, use the median bin width at zero energy transfer.

 *QBinningParams* are passed to :ref:`SofQWNormalisedPolygon <algm-SofQWNormalisedPolygon>` and have the same format as *EnergyRebinningParamas*.
 If the property is not specified, :math:`q` is binned to ten times the median :math:`2\theta` steps between the spectra.

+Transposing output
+##################

+After conversion to momentum transfer, the vertical axis of the data is in units of momentum transfer while the horizontal axis is in energy transfer.
+By default, the data is transposed such that momentum transfer is on the horizontal axis and energy transfer in the vertical.
+This can be turned off by setting *Transposing* to :literal:`'Transposing OFF'`.

 Usage
 -----